 Parents should consider and discuss child support payments as soon as they separate.
 A mediator can assist with these discussions and can provide the necessary tools to determine the amount of child support owing.
 In order to determine the appropriate child support, a mediator would need to review both parties yearly income as well as know the living arrangements of the children.
-Once this information has been determined, the mediator can then insert the incomes and parenting into a program designed to calculate child support, such as ChildView or DivorceMate, which will produce the amount of child support payable pursuant to the Federal Child Support Guidelines.
+Once this information has been determined, the mediator can then insert the incomes and parenting into a program designed to calculate child support, such as ChildView or DivorceMate, which will produce the amount of monthly child support payable pursuant to the Federal Child Support Guidelines.
 If the parties are seeking to get divorced in Alberta, they must file a Divorce Judgment with the courthouse.
 If the parties have children, it is expected that the Divorce Judgment will include the child support agreement and be in accordance with the Federal Child Support Guidelines.
-If parties opt to stray from the Federal Child Support Guidelines for whatever reason, a Judge or Justice will need to see why this has occurred and why it is in the best interest of the child.
+If parties opt to stray from the Federal Child Support Guidelines for whatever reason, a Judge or Justice will need to see why this has occurred to determine that it is in the best interest of the child.

 Retroactive Child Support: How Does This Apply?

 In some situations, parties may need to reconcile past child support payments to be in accordance with the Federal Child Support Guidelines.
 This can occur for a variety of reasons but the most common are: